-Generally speaking, people seem to overstate how risky it is to invest into stocks and shares due to the horror stories they hear on the news.
-The truth is, if you invest into a low cost, well-diversified portfolio investing in stocks and shares isn’t particularly risk at all given you are investing into the most established companies in the world.
+Generally speaking, people seem to overstate how risky it is to invest in stocks and shares due to the horror stories they hear on the news.
+The truth is, if you invest in a low cost, well-diversified portfolio investing in stocks and shares isn’t particularly risky at all given you are investing in the most established companies in the world.

 What is Vanguard and why is this platform a great choice to get started with?

 The Vanguard Group is an American investment company with over $6 trillion assets under management and is the largest provider of mutual funds in the world.
 The Company was founded by John Bogle in 1975 and is best known for its philosophy of low-cost, index-tracking investing.

 What’s interesting is that Vanguard offers both individual index-funds such as the hugely popular Vanguard Lifestrategy funds and has its own platform which allows investors to sign-up and invest in Vanguard products whilst paying low fees.

 Up until recently, if UK investors such as you and I wanted to invest in Vanguard products, we would have to invest through a 3rd party broker or fund platform such as Hargreaves Lansdown.
 However, as of 2017, Vanguard launched its UK platform called ‘Vanguard Investor’ which allows investors to purchase Vanguard products through its own platform at notably low platform fees.